dustinpfister/blog_posts/_posts/vuejs-render.md

 ## 5 - Conclusion

-As of this writing I think that a good approche with render functions is to keep things fine grain by breaking down what would otherwise be a complex project into compoents.
-Then Only use render functions in compoents where doing so is truly called for, so I can still keep things easy to read and maintain with static templates elsewhere.
+As of this writing I think that a good approach with render functions is to keep things fine grain by breaking down what would otherwise be a complex project into components.
+Then Only use render functions in components where doing so is truly called for, so I can still keep things easy to read and maintain with static templates elsewhere.